Jaseci-Labs/jaseci/docs/docs/canonicai/main_eecs449.md

 # A Multi-turn Action-oriented Dialogue System
+## Introduction
-* In the previous section, we have built a FAQ system.
+In the previous section, we built a FAQ chabot.
+It can search in a knowledge base of answers and find the most relevant one to a user's question.
+While ths covers many diverse topics, certain user request can not be satisfied by a single answer.
+For example, you might be looking to open a new bank account which requires mulitple different pieces of information about you.
+Or, you might be making a reservation at a restaurant which requires information such as date, time and size of your group.
+We refer to these as action-oriented conversational AI requests, as they often lead to a certain action or objective.

+When interacting with a real human agent to accomplish this type of action-oriented requests, the interaction can get messy and unscripted and it also varies from person to person.
+Again, use the restaurant reservation as an example, one migh prefer to follow the guidance of the agent and provide one piece of information at a time, while others might prefer to provide all the neccessary information in one sentence at the beginning of the interaction.

+Therefore, in order to build a robust and flexible conversational AI to mimic a real human agent to support these types of messy action-oriented requests, we are going to need an architecture that is different than the single-turn FAQ.

-* In this section, we are going to build a different type of conversational AI, a multi-turn action-oriented dialogue system.
+And that is what we are going to build in this section -- a multi-turn action-oriented dialogue system.

-* Explain differences of this vs FAQ.
-* Mention we will start a new jac file. but it will come together with the FAQ at the end.
+> **Warning**
+>
+> Start a new jac file (`dialogue.jac`) before moving fowrard.
+We will keep this program separate from the FAQ one we built.
+But, KEEP the FAQ jac file around, we will integrate these two systems into one unified conversational AI system later.

-## State Graph Architecture
+## State Graph
+Let's first go over the graph architecture for the dialogue system.
-* Explain what is a state graph.
+We will be building a state graph.
-* Each node represent a conversationial state.
-* The transition/edge represents possible transition between conversational state based on users input and NLU.
-* Add a diagram
+In a state graph, each node is a conversational state, which represent a possible user state during a dialgoue.
+The state nodes are connected with transition edges, which encode the condition required to hop from one state to another state.
+The conditions are often based on the user's input.

-## Define the Node
+## Define the State Nodes
-We will start with just intent classification.
+We will start by defining the node types.

 ```js
 node dialogue_root;